-We will be using the Canvas digital platform for our course work, including email, announcements, file sharing, assignment uploads and Zoom.
+We will be using Canvas for our course work, including class-wide emails, announcements, file sharing, assignment uploads and Zoom (if needed).
 Reminders:

-- ☑ Check our course online platforms regularly for all course material, announcements, communications that are distributed via these sites.
+- Check Canvas regularly for all course material, announcements, communications that are distributed via these sites.
 I will send messages only to these sites.
 If you want to reach out to me about our course, please do so in Canvas email.
-Please let me know immediately if you encounter any technical problems with these sites so that I can address the technical issues on my side. - ☑ Submit all coursework in acceptable, viewable/audible, Canvas-compatible, digital form (doc, docx, pdf, xlsx).
+Please let me know immediately if you encounter any technical problems with these sites so that I can address the technical issues on my side. - ✓ Submit all coursework in acceptable, viewable/audible, Canvas-compatible, digital form (doc, docx, pdf, xlsx).
 Pages documents are not readable in Canvas/Google Chrome.
-If I cannot open your document or read it, I cannot assign it any credit. - ✓ Keep backup copies of your work so you can recover/provide one if necessary. - ☑ Problems with technology do not relieve you of the responsibility of participating, turning in your assignments, or completing your classwork.
+If I cannot open your document or read it, I cannot assign it any credit. - $\fbox{ Keep backup copies } of your work so you can recover/provide one if necessary. }$ - ☑ Problems with technology do not relieve you of the responsibility of participating, turning in your assignments, or completing your classwork.